A simulation model investigation of neutron-oxygen inelastic scattering and subsequent nucleus deexcitation based on experimental data: Introduction

 \section{Introduction}

+A comprehensive understanding of final-state particles resulting from neutrino-nucleus interactions is imperative for a variety of physics studies at large-scale neutrino detectors, such as nucleon decay search, CP-phase and mass ordering measurements in neutrino oscillations, as well as diffuse supernova neutrino background (DSNB) search.
+In these measurements, GeV-scale neutrinos, e.g., atmospheric neutrinos, produce signal or background events via charged current (CC) or neutral current (NC) interactions on detector material.
+Such neutrino interactions are likely to involve hadronic particles spilled out from nuclei.
+Outgoing hadrons subsequently interact with nuclei in a detector, resulting in additional particle emission (nucleons and gamma-rays), which can affect the event topology and hence neutrino event reconstruction in physics analysis.

-A comprehensive understanding of final-state particles resulting from neutrino-nucleus interactions is imperative for achieving precision measurement in astroparticle physics.
-Super-Kamiokande (SK) is a large water Cherenkov detector that contains 50 ktons of ultra-pure water.
-It has been demonstrated to have sensitivity to neutrinos emitted by past supernovae as an integrated flux, known as the diffuse supernova neutrino background (DSNB).
-The primary method for detecting the DSNB involves inverse beta decay (IBD) process, which is induced by electron anti-neutrinos.
-This process results in the emission of a positron and a neutron in a single event.
-Making delayed coincidence of the instantaneously occurring positron event and delayed neutron event, resulting in a thermal neutron capture on a nucleus, leads to a significant reduction in the number of accidental background for the IBD search.
-In order to enhance the significance of IBD detection, SK has been renewed by loading gadolinium (Gd) into pure water as a new phase of experimentation, called SK-Gd~\cite{first, second}.
-In addition to representing the most significant cross section of thermal neutron capture among the elements, the energy of gamma-rays generated by neutron capture on Gd is approximately 8 MeV in total.
-The combination of the tighter timing correlation and the high light yield of capture events results in an efficient improvement in the signal-to-noise ratio compared to the pure water phases.
+Super-Kamiokande (SK) is a large water Cherenkov detector consisting of 50 ktons of ultra-pure water, aiming at various physics targets.
+Recently, SK has been upgraded by loading gadolinium (Gd) into pure water and started a new phase of experiment known as SK-Gd~\cite{beacom, first, second}.
+In addition to representing the most significant cross section of thermal neutron capture among available elements, the total energy of gamma-rays generated by neutron capture on Gd is approximately 8 MeV.
+With the Gd-loaded water, a combination of a tight timing correlation and a high light yield of capture events results in an efficient improvement in the signal-to-noise ratio compared to the pure water phase.
+For example, making a coincidence of the primary neutrino interaction and the delayed neutron signal achieves a significant accidental background rejection in the DSNB search~\cite{dsnb_sk4} and makes it possible to identify the wrong-sign component in neutrino oscillation measurement~\cite{wester}.
+It can also work to reduce the atmospheric neutrino background in proton decay search, as no associated neutron is expected in many scenarios~\cite{takenaka}.

-In the neutron tagging technique, a significant concern in the SK-Gd DSNB search pertains to neutron-associated events, which mimic the event topology of IBD, particularly the neutral current quasi-elastic (NCQE) interaction induced by atmospheric neutrinos.
-The NCQE interaction on oxygen produces a nucleon, and the residual nucleus subsequently generates gamma-rays from its deexcitation as
+Despite the huge benefits of the neutron tagging, there is a concern about neutron-associated events in the DSNB search, particularly NC quasi-elastic (NCQE) interactions induced by atmospheric neutrinos.
+NCQE interactions on oxygen knock out a nucleon and leave an excited nucleus, which subsequently generates gamma-rays through deexcitation~\cite{ankowski}, as: